Petitions & Appeals

 If you are a Faculty of Arts & Science undergraduate student who is experiencing academic difficulties due to circumstances outside of your control, you are eligible to submit a petition.

-Whether you are submitting a petition for an Arts & Science course or a course at another faculty/division (e.g., Faculty of Engineering or UTM), your petition must be submitted through the petition system in consultation with your College Registrar’s Office.
+Whether you are submitting a petition for an Arts & Science course or a course that you are taking at another faculty/division (e.g., Faculty of Engineering, UTSC, UTM, Daniels), your petition must be submitted through the Faculty of Arts & Science petition system in consultation with your College Registrar’s Office.
+As a Faculty of Arts & Science student, you must adhere to all A&S deadlines for petitions.
+For example, if you are taking a course at the University of Toronto Mississauga (UTM), you will be required to submit your petition and supporting documentation for an exam deferral within three business days after the exam date.

 If you are not an undergraduate student registered with the Faculty of Arts & Science, you will need to submit a petition through your divisional Registrar's Office.